-- 1 Pros of not changing against the cons of not changing I can save money on shoes and can stay limber, but of course, I am not getting in shape and losing unnecessary weight. - 2 Pros of not changing against the short and long-term pros of changing Though I am not sore I will never be in shape and cannot take finishing a

-- 3 Short and long-term pros of changing against the cons of changing Though shoes do cost a lot, they will help me with correct posture and protect my feet and back when running.
+- 1 Pros of not changing against the cons of not changing I can save money on shoes and can stay limber, but of course, I am not getting in shape and losing unnecessary weight. - 2 Pros of not changing against the short and long-term pros of changing Though I am not sore I will never be in shape and cannot take finishing a marathon off my bucket list.
+The time I spend running, which does take away from homework (or video games) is well-spent. - 3 Short and long-term pros of changing against the cons of changing Though shoes do cost a lot, they will help me with correct posture and protect my feet and back when running.
 I also get to spend time with my significant other who loves to run.
 And my bestie does too.
 I just need to protect against injury and addictive behavior. - Total All-in-all, running is better than not running.
 How do we know this?
 Take a look at the table below and compare it to the outcome descriptions above.